-These are slightly more formal and informative than Snapshots.
+These are slightly more formal and detailed feedback structures than snapshots.
 They typically involve asking a student to answer a question or two to show her level of mastery.
 Techniques include:

 Ticket to leave.
 Have a student fill out a quarter piece of paper answering a question, or writing a short statement about what she has learned in class.
 She turns that in to you as she is leaving the class.
 You can have her answer a specific question or write about what she thinks is the most important idea she heard today.
 The ticket can also be a reflective exercise, asking her to write about her experience in class, for instance, or how she is feeling about the pace of the class.

 White boards.
-If you are working with material that can be represented visually — problem solving, graphing, questions with single word or short phrased answers, map-related material, etc. — one way to check up on student mastery is to have each student write an answer to a question with a dry erase marker on an 8 by 10 piece of whiteboard.
+If you are working with material that can be represented visually — problem solving, graphing, questions with single word or short phrased answers, map-related material, etc. — one way to check up on student mastery is to have each student write an answer to a question with a dry erase marker on an 8 by 10 or larger piece of whiteboard.
 Every student then holds her answer up at the same time.
-Each student will also need a 4 by 4 inch piece of felt or some other form of eraser.
+Each student will need a whiteboard, a marker, and a 4 by 4 inch piece of felt or some other form of eraser.

 Feedback can also be woven into the workings of the class without requiring any active participation by the teacher or other students.
 For instance, homework can include mechanisms like helpful hints and answer keys that help students assess their own level of learning.
 These techniques are discussed further in “The Role of Student Work”.